donovan1025/FEDAssignment1/README.md

 # FEDAssignment1
 This is my FED Assignment project.
 Project Theme : Coldplay Band Website
+The website is dedicated to fans who want to buy merch, buy upcoming concert tickets and see old photos and albums of the band
 What I'm going to create:

 DESKTOP: